cerner/terra-framework/packages/terra-form-validation/docs/MaxLengthInput.md

 # Making an Input With a Maximum Length

-This is a step-by-step guide to making a form with a single input that has a maximum length as its validations.
+This is a step-by-step guide to make a form with a single input that has a maximum length as its validations.

+First we install react-final-form by running `npm install final-form react-final-form`.

-First we start with out imports
+Next we start writing out actual component by starting with the imports.
 ```javascript
 import React from 'react';
 import { Form, Field } from 'react-final-form';